 The 1970s in Italy are years of social and political commitment throughout the country.
-The decade opens with the proclamation on the law on divorce, in 1970, and ends with the law on abortion, in 1978.
-Both laws at the time are hot topics of debate, followed by referendum votes that split the population of Italy.
-Worker’s strikes and terrorist activities dot the 70s and everybody has a political point of view on almost any subject.
+The decade opens with the introduction of divorce, in 1970.
+And it ends with the law on abortion, in 1978.
+Both laws were hot topics in Italian culture.
+Two popular referendums split the population, dividing it into factions.

-In the 70s the highest grossing movies produced in Italy are “commedie pecorecce", comedic sexy movies that lampoon some of the most common stereotypes about Italian society, a care free degeneration of the light comedies of the previous years.
+In the 70s the highest-grossing movies produced in Italy are “commedie pecorecce.”
+What are they?
+These are comedic sexy movies that feature stereotypes about Italian society.
+It’s a care-free degeneration of the light comedies of the previous years.

 Italian Television of the 1970s